Leopoldstraße & Wiltener Platzl

 On Lower village square A second village centre was already established in the Middle Ages.
 At the beginning of the 17th century, the village had 80 houses and an impressive 600 inhabitants.
 By 1775, Wilten had grown to the present-day Leopoldstraße 22.
 56 town houses and 80 farms, plus five inns and seven aristocratic residences were home to around 1000 people.
 While in the monastery and the Leuthaus the administration of the village, the parishes and lands of the monastery were based here, where today Wiltener Platzl und Kaiserschützenplatz The city's economic and civil life was centred around the Brenner Pass.
 Traders and travellers moved from the Brenner Road to Innsbruck to pay their toll at the customs station at the Triumphal Gate.
 Over time, the farmhouses that had settled around the village fountain developed into bourgeois residences, aristocratic residences, craft businesses and shops along this main thoroughfare.
 The variety of architectural styles still bears witness to the lively hustle and bustle over the centuries.

-Today's house at Leopoldstraße 27 has been home to a blacksmith since 1428 at the latest.
-Together with house number 25, it is a marvellous example of residential buildings from the first half of the 19th century and the architecture of the Biedermeier period.
-The core of the house opposite at Leopoldstraße 30 and 32 can be traced back as far as the 12th century.
-Where today there is a fashion boutique and flats, merchants were able to sell their goods before the city limits of Innsbruck.
-Materialists Ladele and thus reduce the expected load at the customs station.
+The house at Leopoldstraße 27 was home to a blacksmith from 1428 at the latest.
+Together with house number 25, it is a marvellous example of residential buildings from the first half of the 19th century and Biedermeier architecture.
+Not only did the economically barren period after the Napoleonic Wars cause a lull in the construction industry, many of the less attractive buildings of this period were swept away by the furore of historicism after 1880.
+The core of the building opposite at Leopoldstraße 30 and 32 can even be traced back to the 12th century.
+Where today there is a fashion boutique and flats, merchants were able to sell their goods in the Materialists Ladele and thus reduce the expected load at the customs station.
+The magnificent manor house at Leopoldstraße 22 is known as the Steidlevilla known.
+The core of the building dates back to the 17th century, but in the 19th century it was transformed from an aristocratic residence into a neoclassical villa in the style of the bourgeois building frenzy.
+It was named after the Tyrolean home defence leader Richard Steidle, who was shot and seriously wounded by German National Socialists Werner von Alversleben in front of his villa in 1933.

 The square building at today's Liebeneggstraße 2, decorated with Baroque paintings, developed together with the Welsbergschlössl at Leopoldstraße 35 in the 15th century from a farmhouse to a Liebenegg residence.
 In 1601, the two houses were confirmed as an open-air residence, which also included a farmhouse with a meadow.
 In 1824, the k.k.
 Gubernial registrar had the Liebenegg residence to four storeys and convert it into a block of flats.